Katerina-Usoltseva/discord_bot/README.md

 1. Caching with Redis
 2. Unit Tests
+3. Build in Docker
-3. More bot commands for execution
+4. More bot commands for execution